AlisonJD/tb_examples/README.md

  - Ecommerce data project
  - Alerts from time series predictions
  - Dynamic plots in a web app (call Tinybird APIs)

+using the Tinybird API
+ - Ingest from an array and fetch data